wendahere/GoGetter/Journal.md

 Wen Da went to buy bolts for Allen and electronics such as DS1307 and wire wrap.
 However, wire wrap was $7 per meter which was expensive.
 Wen Da got the DS1307 to work.
 The time now syncs accordingly.
 However, there is a fault in this module, online it states that due to the temperature of the surrounding, the time will be off by 5 minutes per month.

 Wen Da bought another module online, DS3231 which did not have this problem.
 Till the new module arrives, DS1307 will be the placeholder.

+### Thursday 14/01/2021
+Wen Da did programming for overwriting previous student if they tap while a current student is still displayed on the vending machine.

+### Friday 15/01/2021

+Wen Da did arduino card reader with keyboard output for teachers to use.
+It is to read the UID of the card and type out the UID number on the computer.